 But, besides history, what struck me most from Balat and Fener are the small bites of reality.
 During your walk, you will see lots of stray cats resting quietly, kids playing soccer, locals drinking tea and laundry hanging from house to house… Lots of photo opportunities at every corner!

-Even though the area is still relatively quiet and not many tourists venture here, it is clear that it’s a matter of time until Balat and Fener become trendy.
+Even though the area is still relatively quiet and not many tourists venture here, it is clear that it’s only a matter of time until Balat and Fener become trendy.
 Go now before it gets too crowded!

 From Eminönü you can walk along the beautiful Golden Horn coast (around 20-30 minutes) or take any of these buses: 33ES, 35D, 36CE, 41Y, 44B, 48E, 55T, 99, 99A, 99Y, 399B and 399C.
 You can get off at Fener bus stop and start exploring its backstreets!